PintoGideon/notes/React/GettingStarted.md

 A ReactCompponent is a JS object that at minimum has a render() function which is expected to return a ReactElement.

 render() returns a ReactElement tree.
-After the compnent is mounted and initalized, render() willl be called.
+After the component is mounted and initalized, render() willl be called.
 The render() function's job is to provide React a virtual representation of the native DOM component.

 ## Communication with Parent components